The world needs to know who you are and what you do. That’s why you need a killer artist bio.

-One of the first things a person looks at when they visit your website or your social media is the bio or about page.
-Whether you’re a photographer, blogger, model or offer any type of service, this page is crucial to your brand.
-Not only can it help you stand out from the crowd, it can also help attract new clients and business, show off your personality and more.
-So what do you include when creating the perfect about page?
-Here are some of our must-haves when writing a killer artist bio:
+One of the first things a person looks at when they visit your website or your social media, is your about page.
+Whether you’re a photographer, blogger or model, this page is crucial to your brand.
+Not only can it help you stand out from the crowd.
+It can attract new clients, more business and show off your personality.

 What You Do

 You’d be surprised at how many websites and bios we look at that don’t immediately say what they do.